Star Trek Clichés

 The reimagined Enterprise does not only look different and is a lot bigger, it is also a much more advanced ship than it used to be in TOS.
 In SNW: "Strange New Worlds", we can see the Enterprise hover above the surface of Kiley 279, which would require extremely powerful antigrav technology for this particular unlikely use of the ship.
 Also, in "All Those Who Wander", the USS Peregrine, a ship of essentially the same type as the Enterprise, can be salvaged from the surface of a planet with little effort.
 The rebels on Cajitar IV assemble their huge starship in a cave below the surface of the planet and launch it from there.

-Several ships of Star Trek Picard can be seen or can be assumed to be capable of landing on a planet, but so far they are all quite small, such as La Sirena.
+Several ships of Star Trek Picard can be seen or can be assumed to be capable of landing on a planet, but they are all quite small, such as La Sirena.

 Important character/ship invulnerability